 Changelog

-Keep up-to-date with our progress on building the Ark protocol.
+Keep up to date with our progress on building the Ark protocol.

 Follow us on X to hear about the changes first.